XHQAA-FM

-XHQAA-FM is a radio station on 99.3 FM in Chetumal, Quintana Roo, Mexico, carrying the La Bestia Grupera grupera format.
+XHQAA-FM is a radio station on 99.3 FM in Chetumal, Quintana Roo, Mexico, carrying the La Bestia Grupera Grupera format.

 History

 XEQAA-AM 560 received its concession in October 1994.
-While it was owned by Radiorama since it signed on, operation of the station in recent years has shifted to Luna Medios, a local operator.
+While it was owned by Radiorama since it signed on, operation of the station at times in recent years has been shifted to Luna Medios, a local operator.

 XEQAA migrated to FM in 2012 on 99.3 MHz.